This post was published in February 2018 and updated July 2020.

 The term ‘performance fabric’ is used to describe any fabric specifically designed to withstand serious wear and tear while being easy to clean.
 The idea is simple — your pets, kids, and busy schedule are no match for the durable, stain resistant qualities of these fabrics, which makes them ideal for upholstery in hardworking spaces of your home.

 Not all performance fabrics are created equal, and nearly every furniture store has different standards for what constitutes a ‘performance fabric.’
-We can only speak for our line of performance textiles, developed in the Sunbrella design studios.
+We can only speak for our lines of performance textiles, Sunbrella and InsideOut.
 Here’s what you need to know: while many performance fabrics are treated with stain-resistant chemicals, the durability of our fabrics are in the threads themselves.
 Because of that, the stain resistant and fade resistant qualities will never wear off or wash off.

-Sunbrella’s textile threads are a solution-dyed acrylic, so they’re treated all the way through with the color and qualities that make the threads resistant to fading, stains, and wear.
-Think about the difference between a radish and a carrot.
-The radish has the color on the outside, where the carrot has color all the way through.
+Sunbrella’s textile threads are a solution-dyed acrylic, while InsideOut’s textile threads are a solution-dyed polyester.
+Both are treated all the way through with the color and qualities that make the threads resistant to fading, stains, and wear.

 Is it Safe?